Foxconn and unions

-With over 1 million union members in China, the Foxconn Trade Union is the world's largest trade union, and is also a company union.
-Hon Hai Precision Industry Co., Ltd., better known as Foxconn, is the largest private employer in China, with 1.4 million employees.
-In 2006, Foxconn workers established the first trade union in Shenzhen, China.
+Foxconn is the largest private employer in China with 1.4 million employees.
+With over a million members, Foxconn Trade Union is the world's largest trade union and also a company union dominated by management.
+It was established in 2006 in Shenzhen, China.

-Similarly in India, Foxconn has signed collective agreements with managerial friendly trade unions.
-In contrast, Foxconn has signed collective agreements with democratic trade unions in Brazil; while in the Czech Republic, it inherited an agreement with an existing trade union.
+Similar to the situation in China, Foxconn has signed collective agreements with managerial friendly trade unions in India.
+In contrast, Foxconn has signed collective agreements with democratic trade unions in Brazil; in the Czech Republic, it inherited an existing union when it took over a former Tesla plant.

 China

-In the summer of 2006, the British, Chinese and US press reported poor working conditions in an iPod factory operated by Foxconn.
+In the summer of 2006, British, Chinese and US press reported poor working conditions in an iPod factory operated by Foxconn.
 Apple promised to investigate, while Foxconn responded by suing two of the mainland journalists involved.
-Foxconn later dropped the lawsuit.
+Foxconn later dropped their lawsuit.
 In response to media pressure and local interventions by Shenzhen municipal state officials, Foxconn promised to form a union.
-However, nothing materialized as of November 2006.
-On the last day of that year, the Shenzhen branch of the All-China Federation of Trade Unions took the unusual step of establishing Foxconn's first union, initially with 118 members out of the more than 240,000 workers at the Longhua Science and Technology Park facility.
+However, nothing materialized by November 2006.
+On the last day of that year, the Shenzhen branch of the All-China Federation of Trade Unions took the unusual step of establishing Foxconn's first union, initially with 118 members from the 240,000 workers at the Longhua Science and Technology Park facility.
 In March 2007, Foxconn CEO Terry Gou's special personal assistant, Chen Peng, was elected as its first chair.
-Despite being the largest 'unionized' company in the world, with over 90% of Foxconn's 1.4 million workforce registered; the Foxconn Federation of Labour Unions (富士康科技集团工会联合会), more commonly known as Foxconn Trade Union (富士康工会) is by and large, a company union dominated by management rather than workers.
+Despite being the largest 'unionized' company in the world, with 90% of Foxconn's 1.4 million workforce registered; the Foxconn Federation of Labour Unions (富士康科技集团工会联合会), more commonly known as the Foxconn Trade Union (富士康工会) is a company union dominated by management rather than workers.

 Foxconn again made global headlines in 2010, when over a dozen workers committed suicide due to strenuous working conditions.
 Apple responded by bringing in the Fair Labor Association, a US based NGO as external auditor from 2012 to 2016.
 One of the Association's findings was that the Foxconn Trade Union failed to adequately represent workers.
 The Economic Policy Institute criticized the FLA report for giving Apple and Foxconn 'undue' credit, despite ongoing issues including forced overtime and the continued use of underage labour.
 Foxconn promised in 2013 with the help of the Fair Labor Association to prepare genuine representative union elections through an anonymous voting process to elect up to 18,000 new union committees.

 In a 2017 Students and Scholars Against Corporate Misbehaviour (SACOM) report, Jenny Chan criticized the limited worker participation inside the Foxconn Trade Union and the lack of awareness or involvement of workers in the first democratic union elections held in early 2015.